layervault/api/18_Files.md

 ```

 #### Arguments
 The :organization_name, :project, :folder_path and :file_name are required in the call URL.
+The `to` param is required and must specify the destination folder relative to the organization root.
+If you wish to rename the file as well, you can give the `new_file_name` parameter.

 #### Returns